Program Director, Rural Healthcare and Vulnerable Children in Sub-Saharan Africa

 A lifelong resident of the upper Midwest, Shelley’s experience includes working in several healthcare institutions that reach out to rural areas, 14 years as the CEO of a regional nonprofit, the Assistant Chief of Staff for two South Dakota Governors and Secretary of the State Department of Labor.
 Her experience brings a background of the challenges of regulations, fund development and helping rural areas survive in tough economic times.

-Shelley is a graduate of Wayne State College, with a B.F.A, and also attended the Wharton School of Business Leadership Development Program.
+Shelley is a graduate of Wayne State College and also attended the Wharton School of Business Leadership Development Program.
 She is a current member of the South Dakota State Workforce Development Council and enjoys singing in the church choir and gardening.